ipfs/kubo/docs/experimental-features.md

 ---

 ## ipfs urlstore
-Allows ipfs to retrieve blocks contents via a url instead of storing it in the datastore
+Allows ipfs to retrieve blocks contents via a URL instead of storing it in the datastore

 ### State
 experimental.